-HOW TO OBSERVE
+HOW TO OBSERVE #Festivus

 Festivus traditions derived from the television episode and the original creator have been combined over the years.

 - Feats of Strength follows dinner and involves wrestling the head of the household.
-The holiday is not complete unless the head of the household is pinned.
+Note: The holiday is not complete unless the head of the household is pinned.
 Failure to pin the head of the household could result in perpetual Festivus.

 Festivus Song by Danny Lutz